vivesweb/cli-graph-ml/README.md

  *example.php* -> **example file**

+ # DO YO WANT DISPLAY STANDARD BAR CHARTS?
+ You can use the class to display bar charts with all features of colors, formats, ... as standard bar chart.
+To do it you simply need to hide the data explain the values.
+Outliers bars will not be drawed in red and will be a standard bar col too.
+See *$bar_graph->set_explain_values( $boolean );* method.

   # NOTE ABOUT OUTLIER FACTOR:
  The class hass a variable with the outlier_factor.
 There is no trivial solution for x, but usually, a value between 2 and 4 seems practical.
 See set_outlier_factor() Method